Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 So, make it easier for them.

-Lightning Tip #1: Set the default tab on every page to Details.
+Lightning Tip #1: If you only do one thing to improve the Lightning experience, set the default tab on every page to Details.

 This means salespeople will first see the Details tab when they click on any record in Lightning.